 By allowing our experienced Skye guides to help you complete your journey you can maximise the time and financial investment of travelling to the Hebrides.
 If for any reason the weather does not allow an attempt at a full traverse, individual guided days will be offered but returning to the Glen each evening to rest and dry off.
 Synergy Guides have spent years exploring the Cuillin and know exactly where to go in the worst weather conditions.

-In perfect weather, a Cuillin Ridge Traverse is typically attempted over two days but by booking three or even four days guiding the chance of success rises dramatically.
+In perfect weather, the traverse is typically attempted over two days but by booking three or even four days guiding the chance of success rises dramatically.
 The extra days allow some flexibility for the best weather window but also allows parties to either stash bivouac equipment, practice technical skills or go rock climbing at the end of your stay.
-Single day traverses are only offered to exceptionally fit and competent climbers.
+Single-day traverses are only offered to exceptionally fit and competent climbers.

 DARE TO EXPERIENCE ADVENTURE